MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

 - A real Passive Radar implementation using LimeSDR and GNU Radio for signal acquisition and aircraft detection experiments.
 - A MATLAB-based Passive SAR simulator developed to study bistatic synthetic aperture radar signal processing and image formation.

-Together, these components demonstrate both practical SDR implementation and advanced radar signal processing techniques.
+Together, these components demonstrate the complete development cycle of an SDR-based passive radar system, from real signal acquisition to advanced MATLAB signal processing, alongside an independent Passive SAR simulation framework.

 ---

 ## System Architecture